chrisnoonan98675/site/xl-test/how-to/create-a-custom-qualification-in-xl-test.markdown

     result = {}

 The `success` key must be generated in your qualifier.
 It can have a value of `True` (for passing/successful qualifications) or `False` (for failing qualifications).
 You can optionally add a `reason` with text that describes why the test run qualified as passed or failed.
+Once this is populated we will call `resultHolder.setResult(result)` at the end of the script to submit the qualification result.

 The sample qualifier below: